anoma/namada/documentation/specs/src/masp/trusted-setup.md

 - No. Participant will use the Online Machine to contribute.
 CLI runs `contribute_masp()` that executes the same functions as in the `contribute()` function from the `masp-mpc` crate.
     CLI asks the contributor if he wants to input a custom seed of randomness instead of using the combination of entropy and OS randomness.
 In both cases, he has to input something.
     CLI creates a contribution file signature `ContributionFileSignature` of the contribution.
 - Yes.
 Participant will use an Offline Machine to contribute.
 CLI display a message with instructions about the challenge and contribution files.
-Participant can export the Contribution file `anoma_contribution_round_{round_number}_public_key_{public_key}.params` to the Offline Machine and contribute from there.
+Participant can export the Contribution file `namada_contribution_round_{round_number}_public_key_{public_key}.params` to the Offline Machine and contribute from there.
 When the Contributor is done, he gives the path to the contribution file.
 Before continuing, CLI checks if the required files are available on path and if the transformation of the parameters is valid.
 NOTE: CLI will display a countdown of 10 min with an extension capability of 5 min.
 14. CLI generates a json file saved locally that contains the full name, email, the public key used for the contribution, contribution hash, hash of the contribution file, contribution file signature, plus a signature of the metadata. -> display the signature and message that needs to be posted somewhere over the Internet
 15. CLI uploads the chunk to the Coordinator by using the endpoint `upload/chunk`.